Headaches should not be masked by drugs. You should go to your Chiropractor to locate and treat the root of the problem.

 Even though they are common, headaches should not be considered normal.
 Pain is always a warning sign that something is wrong in our body.
 A headache could be an indication of a serious condition, such as hypertension, eye problems, neurological illness or even a brain tumor.

 In no case should you mask the pain with drugs.
 You should go to a specialist who can identify the underlying cause.

-Your chiropractor will be able to eliminate the possibility that you are suffering from a serious disease, which may be the source of pain.
-And if required, you will be referred to an appropriate professional, offering a fast and efficient way to solve the problem before it becomes more serious.
+Your doctor of chiropractic will confirm the cervical origine of the pain that you are suffering, which may be the source of pain, if required, you will be referred to an appropriate professional, offering a fast and efficient way to solve the problem before it becomes more serious.

 Among the various types of headaches, those produced by stress are the most common.
 These are often due to the cervical spine losing its normal curvature, which can be caused by a combination of factors: poor posture (at work, sleeping), falls, blows, accidents, whiplash type injuries, anxiety, stress, etc.

 To compensate for this straightening of the cervical part of the spine, and in order to keep your head in a normal position, the neck muscles are overworked, often going into spasm and contracting.

 Moreover, these cervical problems can cause long term vertebral wear and tear, such as cervical osteoarthritis and even a herniated or slipped disc.
 So, it is very important not to mask the discomfort with pills, but treat the cause of the problem.

 Another common type of headache -and the most painful- is migraine.
 This throbbing pain, usually located on one side of the head is often aggravated by light and accompanied by nausea and vomiting.

 Migraine occurs as a result of a tightening of blood vessels in the head, which produce pain when they dilate.
 Although there is a hereditary predisposition to migraines, they are not normal and must be properly treated.